-ECMA-74: 1996 Measurement of Airborne Noise Emitted by Information Technology and Telecommunications Equipment
+ECMA-74 Measurement of Airborne Noise Emitted by Information Technology and Telecommunications Equipment (2008)

-ISO 6926: 19901) Acoustics - Determination of sound power levels of noise sources - Requirements for the performance and calibration of reference sound sources
+ISO 6926:1999 Acoustics -- Requirements for the performance and calibration of reference sound sources used for the determination of sound power levels

-4 Requirements for measurements in a reverberation room
+4 Requirements for measurements in a reverberation test room

-Three methods are described using the reverberation room technique of Standard ECMA-74.
+Three methods are described using the reverberation test room technique of Standard ECMA-74.
 The first and the second method are usually called "direct methods" because they use directly measured or calculated reverberation times.
 The third method is a so-called "comparison method".
 A calibrated reference sound source is used from which the sound power levels of the equipment are determined by comparison.